 You get here via Los Angeles airport, if you’re lucky on a small plane as the sunsets over the sea… If not, it’s less than two hours’ drive from the city.

 The average property price here is around $521,000, and prices have risen by around 20% in the past year.
 Maybe not surprisingly, this being a lovely place to sit out a pandemic.

 With excellent weather, sporting facilities and enough attractions to keep you occupied for years, it’s little wonder Orlando is such a favourite among Brits.
 Plus, there is also its close proximity to Disney World that makes it a relative honeypot for tourists.

 Not only are there lots of things to do, but if you are planning on renting out your property whilst not in the USA, in Orlando you are guaranteed heavy tourist footfall all year round, which will make it nice and easy to let out.
-After the restrictions placed on us in 2020, there’s sure to be some pent-up demand for holidays to the US in 2021, which should mean that a rental property will be in demand.

 3. Florida Keys

 If you’re looking to spend your retirement or your holidays in a tropical paradise, the Florida Keys should be calling your name.
 Nestled on the shores of Florida Bay and the Atlantic Ocean, the Keys offer island living, with all the creature comforts of being in the USA.